-Installing E-Maj adds 2 event triggers of type "sql drop":
+Installing E-Maj adds 2 event triggers of type "sql_drop":

-- emaj_sql_drop_trg blocks the drop attempts of: - any E-Maj object (log table, log sequence, log function, log trigger and secondary schema),
+- emaj_sql_drop_trg blocks the drop attempts of: - any E-Maj object (log schema, log table, log sequence, log function and log trigger),

 - any application table or sequence belonging to a table group in LOGGING state, - any schema containing at least one table or sequence belonging to a table group in LOGGING state. - emaj_protection_trg blocks the drop attempts of the emaj extension itself and the main emaj schema.